Education and Training Act 2020: Amending school board objectives

 - challenge boards to improve the teaching of te reo Māori and tikanga Māori;

 - contribute to meeting the Crown’s duty to actively protect tino rangatiratanga rights; and

 - make a significant contribution to achieving the Crown’s Strategy for Māori Language Revitalisation 2018 – 2023 – Maihi Karauna.

-It is proposed that the objective relating to Te Tiriti o Waitangi will come into force on 1 January 2021.
+The revised objectives for student educational achievement, physically and emotional safety and inclusivity took effect upon enactment and are in force now.
+The objective relating to Te Tiriti o Waitangi will come into force on 1 January 2021.
 This will provide schools with more time to become familiar with the changes required under this objective and prepare to give effect to them.
-It is proposed that the rest of the objectives come into force on the day after the Bill receives Royal assent.

 Last reviewed: Has this been useful?
 Give us your feedback